Rotationally invariant isospinning baby-skyrmions dressed by fermions: Combined Skyrmion-Fermion ansatz

 Note that this ansatz implies a non trivial periodic dependence on the time coordinate.
-This implies the field profiles have non vanishing topological windings around time-like surfaces ($\varphi=const$).
 One of the fundamental aspects of this kind of ansatz is that even though the field profiles depend explicitly on time, the energy density does not, as we will show in section (\ref{sec:energy}).

+As shown in \cite{Halavanau:2013vsa} \cite{Harland:2013uk} \cite{Shnir:2014yhj}, insertion of this ansatz in the baby-Skyrme lagrangian (ignoring the Fermions for the time being) leads to an effective Lagrangian in which the isospinning contribution causes two main channels of instability.
+The first is related to the effective kinetic term for the baby-Skyrmion fields

+This term becomes singular when $\omega = 1$.
+The second is related to the effective potential for the scalar field,

+In order to have a real value for the ``pion mass", and thus an asymptotically decreasing behaviour for the baby skyrmion profile-function, we require the effective mass of baby-Skyrme excitations to be positive.